 Evaluation for this course is determined as follows:

-Grading: This course comprises 20% of the grade for the Organ System Pathophysiology Block, Section 1.
+Grading: This course is one component of the Organ System Pathophysiology Block, Section 1.
+Students must pass the course to pass the block.
 The block section is graded Satisfactory, Unsatisfactory.

 Course Director Jason Rosenstock, MD, is a recipient of the Kenneth E. Schuit Master Educator Award, the Sheldon Adler Award for Innovation in Medical Education, and the Excellence in Education Award for Course Director.
-In addition, Dr. Rosenstock is a member of the UPSOM Academy of Master Educators.
+In addition, Dr. Rosenstock and Michael Travis, MD, are members of the UPSOM Academy of Master Educators.